[Interview] 2017: 'We're lucky Trump didn't know what he was doing'

 Trump was "rude to the [former] British leader ...
 Theresa May.
 He was rude to [German chancellor] Angela Merkel.
 He was rude to [French president Emmanuel] Macron," Applebaum said.

-"He acted as if it [Nato] was some kind of mafia, in which people had to pay up to be part of it," she added.
+"He acted as if [Nato] was some kind of mafia, in which people had to pay up to be part of it," she added.

-He picked a trade fight with China, but he lost, because he had torn up US trade pacts with the EU and Asian democracies, which had been designed to contain Chinese power.
+He picked a trade fight with China, but he lost, because he had torn up US trade pacts with the EU and with Asian democracies, which had been designed to contain Chinese power.

 He picked a fight with Iran on nuclear arms-funding, but he also lost, because he destroyed Western unity on sanctions.